lzrwilliam/Bomberman-Project/README.md

 **Game Description**

-This project simulates the popular game known as Bomberman by using an 8x8 LED Matrix on the Arduino platform.
+Welcome to my project: a recreation of the classic game Bomberman, reimagined for the Arduino platform with an 8x8 LED matrix display.
+This endeavor began as a fusion of nostalgia and innovation, driven by my fond memories of playing Bomberman during my childhood and my passion for electronics and programming.
+Building this game on an Arduino with an LED matrix presented unique challenges and learning opportunities, making it an irresistible project for me.
 The purpose of the game is to destroy as many objects as possible by placing bombs close to them.
 The game becomes harder with each level by making the bombs explode faster, increasing the frequency of object movements, and reducing the time to destroy everything.
 The map with walls and objects is randomly generated every time, whether it is a new level or if the game has restarted, and the player is spawned randomly as well.

 **Instructions for Playing**